 There's great personal satisfaction in a solid understanding of how to sew your knitting together so it looks great.
 Let's aim for blue-ribbon finishing techniques, finishing that's "just right," as Goldilocks would say.
 With that in mind, as much video detail as possible is included to show finishing, and mattress and Kitchener seaming instructions and diagrams have been included.http://www.dianaknits.com/

 This set with book and 2 DVDs will be priced at $25 plus shipping if purchased from this page using PayPal.
+Shipping of additional items in the same order is free.

-Now Available - Enchanted Edgings
+Enchanted Edgings

 These beautiful scalloped lace edgings are perfect to dress up garments, put around blankets and pillows, and run along shawls and stoles.
 Most of them have a beaded edge that can be gathered on ribbon or I-cord.